L0SG/shoes_classification/README.md

 # Shoes classification
-Simple shoes classification with ResNet50 in Keras for Deepest Hackaton Challenge Achieves ~77% accuracy in validation dataset.
+Simple shoes classification with ResNet50 in Keras for Deepest Hackaton Challenge.

-This code is written in Deepest Hackaton challenge.
+Achieves ~77% accuracy in validation dataset.

 It uses pre-trained ResNet50 for transfer learning.